loopwerk/loopwerk.io/content/articles/2025-02-24-uv-keeps-getting-better.md

 ---
 tags: python, uv
-summary: It’s been three months since I migrated all my Python projects over to uv.
-And it’s only gotten better!
-Let’s look at two recent major improvements.
+summary: It's been three months since I migrated all my Python projects over to uv.
+And it's only gotten better!
+Let's look at two recent major improvements.
 ---

 # uv just keeps on getting better

-It’s been three months since I [migrated](/articles/2024/migrate-poetry-to-uv/) all my Python projects over to uv.
+It's been three months since I [migrated](/articles/2024/migrate-poetry-to-uv/) all my Python projects over to uv.
 As a reminder, uv is a Python package and project manager, which replaces poetry, pip, pipx, pyenv, virtualenv, and more.
 I love it, especially for the way it handles the installing of the correct Python version for each project.
-I wrote a [series of articles](/articles/tag/uv/) about uv, check it out if you haven’t.
+I wrote a [series of articles](/articles/tag/uv/) about uv, check it out if you haven't.

 In this article I want to take a closer look at two major improvement that were added to uv over the last three months.